SaaS modeling: 5 revenue model types that clarify your data

 Tiered

-The tiered revenue model offers multiple pricing packages with different features and usage limits at varying price points.
+The tiered revenue model offers many pricing packages with other features and usage limits at varying price points.
 This allows customers to choose a plan that best fits their needs and budget.

 Pros